Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 During the initial two year period, the available name space will be restricted to the `.eth` TLD.

-This restriction is enforced by the owner of the ENS root node who should not assign any nodes other than `.eth` to the Initial Registrar.
-The ENS's root node should be controlled by multiple parties using a multisig contract.
+This restriction is enforced by the owner of the PNS root node who should not assign any nodes other than `.eth` to the Initial Registrar.
+The PNS's root node should be controlled by multiple parties using a multisig contract.

 The Initial Registrar will also prohibit registration of names 6 characters or less in length.

 #### Name format for hash registration

 Names submitted to the initial registrar must be hashed using Ethereum's sha3 function.
-Note that the hashes submitted to the registrar are the hash of the subdomain label being registered, not the namehash as defined in ENSIP-1.
+Note that the hashes submitted to the registrar are the hash of the subdomain label being registered, not the namehash as defined in PNSIP-1.

 For example, in order to register `abcdefg.eth`, one should submit `sha3('abcdefg')`, not `sha3(sha3(0, 'eth'), 'abcdefg')`.